 However, it is essential to know that this service tends to be a bit expensive because you will usually have to pay for the renting of the device, the shipping to your destination, and in some cases, insurance in case of losing it.
 Because if you don’t have insurance and lose the device, you will have to pay a large amount of money for the replacement.

 For Spain, renting a Pocket WiFi can range from $50 to $100.
 And as we told you before, if you lose the device, you will have to pay between 150 and 200 dollars as a penalty.

-As a last alternative to stay connected to the internet on your trip to Spain, we’ll talk about the free WiFi, the cheapest option of all.
+As a last alternative to stay connected to the internet on your trip to Spain, we’ll talk about free WiFi, the cheapest option of all.
 In European countries, it is very common to find places that have free WiFi available, whether in a hotel, restaurant, shopping mall, or even transport.

-However, we do not recommend that this’d be your first option, as it could be a very unstable connection and unsafe.
+However, we do not recommend that this would be your first option, as it could be a very unstable connection and unsafe.
 Even so, we know that there may be emergencies, so if you are rushing to find a place with free WiFi, we recommend applications that will help you find them, such as WiFi Map, WinMan, and Avast WiFi Finder.